clef-lilas/clef-lilas.github.io/index.md

 For both platforms we release the documents/research data sets and a precompiled set of candidate documents.
 For further data set documentation, please refer to the documentation included in the repository.

-## Feeedback and Evaluation Metrics
+## Feedback and Evaluation Metrics

 For both we use an interleaving between the experimental systems and the baseline productive system.
 Within GESIS Search we track clicks on the dataset records.
 Within LIVIVO we track the following click events: